 - Two-way finding — Most budget trackers only let you ring the tag.
 The SwiftFinder can also ring your phone, even when it’s on silent.
 Handy when you’ve lost both your keys and your phone.

 - Separation alerts — Get a notification if you walk away from a tagged item.
-I set this up for my work badge and it’s caught me twice before I got to the car.
+Set it up for a work badge or bag and it can catch you before you reach the car.

 - Community search — Mark an item as lost and other SwiftFinder users can anonymously relay its location to you.
 The network is small compared to Apple’s Find My, but it’s better than nothing.

-- Tag sharing — Share access with family members.
-My partner and I both track our shared car key through the same tag.
+- Tag sharing — Share access with family members, so two people can track the same shared car key through one tag.

 Setup and Daily Use

-Setup took under 2 minutes.
-Download the app, pull the battery tab, press the button on the tag, and the app finds it immediately.
-Compared to some trackers I’ve tested (the Esky Key Finder comes to mind), the SwiftFinder’s pairing was painless.
+Setup follows a standard app-pairing flow.
+Download the app, pull the battery tab, press the button on the tag, and follow the prompts.
+Compared to fiddlier budget trackers like the Esky Key Finder, the SwiftFinder’s pairing is simple.

 A few setup tips: